 With modern intranet software you also have the benefit of an internal social media network, so why not encourage colleagues to like and make posts promoting one another when it’s relevant (at the close of a big project, for example).

 Some people are less keen on the spotlight and prefer to be rewarded in a low-key way.
 If that’s the case, cater to the introverts in your organization with some smaller scale celebrations.

 Send an email: The email is perhaps the simplest of the tools in our multichannel communication environment.
 Simple doesn’t mean unimportant though because a meaningfully written email can provide encouragement and confidence to an individual.

 With the advent of chat as a main channel of communication, email has taken on a different status and is often reserved for more important messages.
 Sending an email from a manager or a senior leader can take on special significance then and shouldn’t be overlooked.
-You could even highlight their contribution in a staff newsletter and they’ll receive the accolades but be spared the blushes of appearing in public.
+You could even highlight their contribution in an employee email newsletter and they’ll receive the accolades but be spared the blushes of appearing in public.

 Lunch date: Taking employees out for lunch is another way to recognize their contribution in a quieter way.
 A break from your workspace and some good food is a meaningful way to congratulate them on a job well done.

 Again, remote working shouldn’t be a barrier to this kind of activity.
 Gift employees with a voucher for a local meal or coffee delivery service and then block out some time so you can eat and socialize together.